Living in Colombia

 - Reunite with old friends and colleagues.
 They are part of your family, too.

 - Don’t be a manager.
 Become a leader.

-My newest venture is the ICO advisory UnitedCrowd.
+My newest venture is UnitedCrowd.
 Blockchain technology is disrupting our world, but sadly there is a lot of scam and ignorance, too.
-At UnitedCrowd we want to establish ICOs as a smart and feasible opportunity to raise capital and therefore help companies to successfully launch their own ICO.
+At UnitedCrowd we want to establish tokensales as a smart and feasible way to raise capital and therefore help companies to successfully launch their own token.

 Lessons learned (so far):

 - Leave your comfort zone.
 Over and over again.